So many people needlessly go through life trying to lose weight & feeling crappy, thinking they have no willpower…

 This is why people gain weight.

-The unhealthy foods that comprise a standard western/American diet such as wheat, sugar, processed foods, trans-fats, fast foods, takeaways, gluten, sugary cereals, excessive dairy, low-fat foods, too much caffeine, alcohol and all of those other things you know are bad for you (alongside a few that most people don’t realise are bad for you such as wheat).
+The unhealthy foods that comprise a standard western/American diet such as wheat, sugar, processed foods, trans-fats, fast foods, takeaways, gluten, sugary cereals, excessive dairy, low-fat foods, too much caffeine, alcohol and all of those other things you know are bad for you (alongside a few that most people don’t realize are bad for you such as wheat).

 These are all acid-forming, inflammatory, oxidative-stress-causing foods that will completely stuff your hormonal balance.